petermacp/mlw.public.health.group/README.md

 trusted.
 Reproducible research is an essential part of science, and an expectation for all projects in the Group.

-Reproducibile research requires that each step of the research process is documented and organised and stored.
+Reproducible research requires that each step of the research process is documented and organised and stored.
 To facilitate reproducible research, we do the following:

   - Use standardised naming, filing and version control for all